Conformal link prediction for false discovery rate control: Introduction

 In this work, we consider a link prediction problem, where a graph with a set of vertices $V = \{1, \dots, n \}$ and a set of edges $E$ is only partially observed: namely, we observe a sample of node pairs recorded as interacting (true edges) and a sample of pairs recorded as non-interacting (false edges).
 The graph can be directed or undirected and self-loops are allowed.
 The two observed samples of node pairs make up only a part of the set of all pairs $V \times V$, and the non-observed pairs correspond to missing information, where it is not known whether there is an edge or not.
 The aim is to identify the true edges among the pairs of nodes for which the interaction status has not been recorded.

 There exists a variety of approaches for link prediction and they are mainly divided according to two viewpoints.
 In \cite{benhur05, bleakley07, li13, zhang2018link}, link prediction is treated as a classification problem.
 That is, examples are constructed by associating the label 1 (or 0) with all true (or false) edges.
 Then, a classifier is learned by using either a data representation for each edge \citep{zhang2018link}, or kernels \citep{benhur05, bleakley07, li13}.
-Another line of research rather views link prediction as an estimation issue, namely as the problem of estimating the true matrix of the probabilities of connection between node pairs.
-In this line, \cite{chiquet20} propose an estimation procedure for the Stochastic Block Model (SBM) with missing links based on maximum likelihood.
-In \cite{gaucher21}, a similar aim is pursued and a technique based on matrix completion tools is proposed, which is also robust to outliers.
-Finally, \cite{mukherjee19} gives an algorithm for graphon estimation under a missing data set-up.
+Another line of research views link prediction rather as an estimation issue, namely as the problem of estimating the true matrix of the probabilities of connection between node pairs.
+In this line, \cite{chiquet20} consider maximum likelihood (ML) estimation for the Stochastic Block Model (SBM) with missing links and propose a variational approach for a variety of missing data patterns. \cite{gaucher21} study a low-rank model and a technique based on matrix completion tools, which is also robust to outliers. \cite{mukherjee19} give an algorithm for graphon estimation in a missing data set-up. \cite{levina23} study a special case of missing data setup called egocentric or star sampling, where observations are generated by sampling a subset of nodes randomly and then recording all of their connections, and \cite{levina17} consider the case where the recording of true/false edges can be erroneous.
+Minimax results are derived in \cite{gao2016optimal} for a least squares estimator in the SBM under a uniform and known missing data pattern and in \cite{gaucher2021maximum} for the ML estimator under a more general setting.